pantheepatel/Practical-15/README.md

 ### Step-by-Step Setup

-1. Use the same MVC project or create a new one.
+1. Use the same MVC project and make Task2 project as startup.

 2. Update the same `applicationhost.config` file: